 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

 The official currency of Timor-Leste is the US dollar (USD).
+USD notes issued prior to the year 2000 are not accepted.
 Declare all amounts in excess of US$5,000 on arrival and departure.
 Prior authorisation from the Central Bank of Timor-Leste (CBTL) is required to import or export amounts exceeding US$10,000.

 It is illegal to import currencies other than USD into Timor-Leste, above certain limits, without a permit issued by the CBTL.
-Example: if you want to import more than US$2,000 worth of Australian dollars in a calendar month, you'll need approval from the CBTL.
+For example, if you import more than US$2,000 worth of Australian dollars in a calendar month, you'll need approval from the CBTL.

 More information: email